 Shift Left Security

-DevSecOps reduces significant bottlenecks concerning security issues as developers can identify and fix bugs early on to improve software quality and streamline the entire SDLC process.
+DevSecOps reduces significant security-issue bottlenecks as developers can identify and fix bugs early on to improve software quality and streamline the entire SDLC process.
 While security teams understand how automation culture works and at what speed, developers are equipped with security automation tools and best practices, resulting in a secure end product.
-Security, governance and control are incorporated into the development cycle while maintaining the same deployment speed so that security becomes business enablement instead of restriction.
+Security, governance, and control are incorporated into the development cycle while maintaining the same deployment speed so that security becomes business enablement instead of restriction.

 Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST), dependency scans, compliance scans, and container scans are key tools for incorporating shift left security.